 Wildlife found at the preserve includes a variety of bird species, such as the spotted sandpiper, yellow-billed cuckoo, dickcissel and ovenbird.

 The preserve is also home to a variety of plant species, including redbud, Kentucky coffee tree, glade mallow and smooth blue aster.

-Butcher Lane Access features a natural hill ideal for sledding in the winter.
+Butcher Lane Access features a 30-foot, natural hill ideal for sledding in the winter.
 The area is not supervised nor monitored for snow conditions.
-Learn more about sledding in the forest preserves.